 Any consideration paid on the exercise of these options together with the related contributed surplus associated with the exercised options is recorded as share capital.
-The Group incurred share based expense of \$126,000 during the year ended 31 December 2018 (2017: \$686,000).
+The Group incurred share based expense of \$12,000 during the year ended 31 December 2019 (2018: \$126,000).

 Six million options were granted in the year to 31 December 2017 at an average exercise price of CDN\$0.20.
-Two million options vested immediately with an additional one third vesting on each subsequent anniversary until the options are fully vested on 22 February 2019.
+Two million options vested immediately with an additional one third vesting on each subsequent anniversary until the options were fully vested on 22 February 2019.